dron247/viper2ch/README.md

 # viper2ch
-Sample android projact based on clean-boilerplate.
+Sample android project based on clean-boilerplate.
 2ch api used as data data source
 ## not even close to finish
-I just dropped the work, because currently I just have very limited time
+I just dropped the work, because currently I have very limited time